MidnightTale/MidnightTale/README.md

-## Hello, i just random person on internet / nice too meet you
+## Hello, i'm random person on internet / nice too meet you

 # My Project can be download on